- Explain why and how passive transport occurs

 In facilitated transport, also called facilitated diffusion, material moves across the plasma membrane with the assistance of transmembrane proteins down a concentration gradient (from high to low concentration) without the expenditure of cellular energy.
 However, the substances that undergo facilitated transport would otherwise not diffuse easily or quickly across the plasma membrane.
 The solution to moving polar substances and other substances across the plasma membrane rests in the proteins that span its surface.
 The material being transported is first attached to protein or glycoprotein receptors on the exterior surface of the plasma membrane.
 This allows the material that is needed by the cell to be removed from the extracellular fluid.
 The substances are then passed to specific integral proteins that facilitate their passage, because they form channels or pores that allow certain substances to pass through the membrane.
 The integral proteins involved in facilitated transport are collectively referred to as transport proteins, and they function as either channels for the material or carriers.

-Osmosis is the diffusion of water through a semipermeable membrane according to the concentration gradient of water across the membrane.
+Osmosis is the movement of free water molecules through a semipermeable membrane according to the water's concentration gradient across the membrane, which is inversely proportional to the solutes' concentration.
 Whereas diffusion transports material across membranes and within cells, osmosis transports only water across a membrane and the membrane limits the diffusion of solutes in the water.
 Osmosis is a special case of diffusion.
-Water, like other substances, moves from an area of higher concentration to one of lower concentration.
+Water, like other substances, moves from an area of high concentration of free water molecules to one of low free water molecule concentration.
 Imagine a beaker with a semipermeable membrane, separating the two sides or halves (Figure 3.21).
 On both sides of the membrane, the water level is the same, but there are different concentrations on each side of a dissolved substance, or solute, that cannot cross the membrane.
 If the volume of the water is the same, but the concentrations of solute are different, then there are also different concentrations of water, the solvent, on either side of the membrane.